A job appointment letter is a legal document that a candidate receives once they have gone through a job interview and got selected.

 After an employer has completed the recruitment process, there are two important letters that they usually send out, that is, the offer letter and the appointment letter.
 Unfortunately, most employers tend to confuse these two letters, but they are different.

-On the other hand, an appointment letter is a confirmation that a particular job candidate has been selected for the job position they had applied for and interviewed for.
+On the other hand, an appointment letter is a confirmation that a particular candidate has been selected for the position they had applied for and interviewed for.
 The appointment letter is sent to a candidate once they have accepted and replied to the offer letter.
 The details contained in this letter will be addressed later in the article.

-Note: An employer will send an offer letter to a candidate to show their intention of hiring them.
+An employer will send an offer letter to a candidate to show their intention of hiring them.
 In contrast, an appointment letter is sent to confirm a hire.
 Also, for an offer letter, the candidate must reply, unlike an appointment letter.

-What to Include in a Job Appointment Letter
+What to Include in the Letter

 Name & address of the organization (employer)